chunnodu/blog/content/Businessman.md

 Date: 25-01-2021
 Categories: Business
 Tags: Notes
+Summary: An African businessman's response to the question: "As a #businessman sir, what do you do?"
+SUMMARY_MAX_LENGTH: '15'

 An African #businessman who was being interviewed about his profession, responded this way to the question:  **"As a #businessman sir, what do you do?"**